-Following Committee approval, the Policy will be provided to the TMLSA Board for noting in the next available meeting and to other Boards from time to time on request.
+Following Committee approval, the Policy will be provided to the TMLSA and CTN Boards for review in the next available meeting and to other Boards from time to time on request.

 The Policy will be posted on the Company's internal and external websites.